glowingjade/obsidian-smart-composer/README.md

 ## Getting Started

+> **⚠️ Important: Installer Version Requirement**
+> Smart Composer requires a recent version of the Obsidian installer.
+If you experience issues with the plugin not loading properly:
+>
+> 1. First, try updating Obsidian normally at `Settings > General > Check for updates`.
+>
+> 2. If issues persist, manually update your Obsidian installer:
+>    - Download the latest installer from [Obsidian's download page](https://obsidian.md/download)
+>    - Close Obsidian completely
+>    - Run the new installer
+>
+> For more details, see [Obsidian's guide on installer updates](https://help.obsidian.md/Getting+started/Update+Obsidian#Installer+updates).

 Currently, Smart Composer is available through [Beta Quickstart](#beta-quickstart-recommended) or [Manual Installation](#manual-installation).
 Community plugin support is coming soon.

 ### Beta Quickstart (Recommended)